-Feature Description Control Begin When the track starts playing and you have this feature enabled, the output device will be active for the specified amount of time as defined in the later CONFIG.TXT file then stop for the remainder of the track.
-Control End Just the opposite of the Control Begin (funny how that works).
-That means that the output device will become active for the specified amount of time after the file plays.
+Feature Description Control Start The Control Output will become active when a track starts, and will remain active for the length of time described in the Control Pulse Time setting later in this section.
+Please note that this is only when the track starts and will not pulse when the track loops.
+Control End Just the opposite of the Control Begin, the output device will become active for the specified amount of time after the file plays.
 Control Play The control output will simply stay active as long as the file is playing.
+Control Loop In the case of a looping track this setting will activate the control output at the loop point, i.e. the end of the track.
 Control Pulse Time You may define exactly how long the output is active.
-Times are defined in Milliseconds and if our math is right 1000MS amounts to 1 full second, you can actually set your output to pulse for just 1MS.
-Doubtful it will be of any interest flashing an LED for 1MS, but maybe one of you has the application that requires such a rapid output.
-If both Control Begin and End features are disabled then the pulse time is not used
+Times may be set either across all tracks or on an individual basis.
+Times are defined in Milliseconds, with 1000MS amounting to 1 full second, you can actually set your output to pulse for just 1MS.
+If both Control Begin and End features are disabled then the pulse time is not used.

-4.4 Audio Mode Configuration
+4.4 Track Playback Configuration